mzampar/High_Performance_Computing_2023/ZAMPAR_ex1_PRESENTATION.md

 # Conclusion

-- OpenMPI's default algorithm doesn't always choose the optimal one in terms of latency, but in the case of `MPI_Barrier` the difference is not remarkable.
+OpenMPI's default algorithm doesn't always choose the optimal algorithm in terms of latency, but in the case of `MPI_Barrier` the difference is not remarkable.